Monique Munroe (Chair of Trustees)

 Stacey Woods (Business Manager)

-My fundraising experience is mainly in events, so taking on this role at a time when we are dealing with Covid-19 is a real challenge, but it is exciting to be able to now get out and about an bring Win on Waste to more local people.
+My fundraising experience is mainly in events, so taking on this role at a time when we are dealing with Covid-19 was a real challenge, but it is exciting to be able to now get out and about an bring Win on Waste to more local people.

-While Covid is the principal topic of conversation for a long time, which has now been overtaken buy the Cost of Living, it’s frustrating to see the environment take a back seat at a time when we should be increasingly concerned about our impact on our planet – I hope we can make Win on Waste a leading voice in the fightback!
+While Covid has been a principal topic of conversation for a long time, which has now been overtaken buy the Cost of Living, it’s frustrating to see the environment take a back seat at a time when we should be increasingly concerned about our impact on our planet – I hope we can make Win on Waste a leading voice in the fightback!